PRACHI-MAJGAOKAR/Star-schema-powerbi-project/README.md

 profile change (job/city) baked in which is what lets you actually demonstrate SCD Type 2 instead of just claiming you understand it.

-**Why this is a legitimate portfolio choice, not "cheating":** real Kaggle exports almost never contain the historical attribute changes needed to demonstrate SCD2 you'd have to fabricate that part yourself anyway.
-Using a generator you wrote and can explain line-by-line is more defensible in an interview than importing a CSV and hoping nobody asks how the "history" got there.

 ### Option B: swap in a real public dataset
-If you want a real-world dataset as the anchor and only use the generator for the SCD2 customer-change simulation, these are the strongest fits (search these exact names on Kaggle.
-I can't guarantee live download links, but these are stable, well-known, frequently-updated datasets):
+If you want a real-world dataset as the anchor and only use the generator for the SCD2 customer-change simulation, these are the strongest fits :

 | Dataset | Rows | Why it fits |
 |---|---|---|